 More on the topic in previous podcast episodes:

-Feel free to write us: podcast@power-shift.de
+Feel free to write to us: podcast@power-shift.de

 This project was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 Funding is provided by decision of the German Bundestag.